-If you are shopping around for mortgage rates, It’s good to know what to expect (or not) from dealing with mortgage brokers or going directly to the big banks.
+If you are shopping around for mortgage rates, It’s good to know what to expect (or not expect) from dealing with mortgage brokers or going directly to the big banks.

-Canadians are in love with their big banks!
-Mortgage Professionals Canada’s 2016 Spring Survey showed that only 36% of future home buyers intended to consult a mortgage broker, while 66% of respondents would consult a bank.
+Canadians are in love with their big banks.
+A Mortgage Professionals Canada survey showed that only 36% of future home buyers intended to consult a mortgage broker, while 66% of respondents would consult a bank.

 Banks have loan officers who interface with clients to provide mortgage services directly.
 Loan officers work with clients to choose a mortgage product offered in-house by the bank.

 When you seek a mortgage loan, should you go directly to a big bank or use a mortgage broker to find the best deals possible?

 What factors should you be considering – Mortgage rates?
 Mortgage terms and conditions?
 Services offered?